 Figure 35 shows the detailed timing diagrams of this method.
-During a conversion, while both $\overline{\text{CS}}$ and $\overline{\text{RD}}$ are both LOW, the result of the previous conversion can be read.
+During a conversion, while both $\overline{\text{CS}}$ and $\overline{\text{RD}}$ are LOW, the result of the previous conversion can be read.
 The data is shifted out MSB first with 16 clock pulses, and is valid on both the rising and falling edges of the clock.
 The 16 bits must be read before the current conversion is complete; otherwise, RDERROR is pulsed HIGH and can be used to interrupt the host interface to prevent incomplete data reading.
-There is no daisy-chain feature in this mode, and the RDC/SDIN input should always be tied either HIGH or LOW.
+There is no daisy-chain feature in this mode and the RDC/SDIN input should always be tied either HIGH or LOW.

-To reduce performance degradation due to digital activity, a fast discontinuous clock (at least 18 MHz when Impulse mode is used, 25 MHz when Normal mode is used, or 40 MHz when Warp mode is used) is recommended to ensure that all the bits are read during the first half of the conversion phase.
+To reduce performance degradation due to digital activity, a fast discontinuous clock of at least 18 MHz is recommended to ensure that all the bits are read during the first half of the conversion phase.
 It is also possible to begin to read data after conversion and continue to read the last bits after a new conversion has been initiated.
-This allows the use of a slower clock speed like 14 MHz in Impulse mode, 18 MHz in Normal mode, and 25 MHz in Warp mode.
+This allows the use of a slower clock speed like 14 MHz.